Network Management: Do You Need Computer Network Support?

 - Running Out of IP Addresses – Every internet service provider has a specific inventory of IP addresses based on their projected number of users.
 The rapid increase in connected devices, such as cell phones, has changed the calculation.
 Many systems have had to upgrade from IPv4 addresses to IPv6 with 128-bit addresses.

 - Printer Connection Problems – Almost everyone has had a wireless printer go offline and lose its connection to a network.
 The first thing to do is go back to basics.
 Is the printer plugged in and powered up?
 Is the printer recognized on the network?
 Check in your Print Dialogue box to see if it shows up.
 Also, try turning the printer off and back on, shutting down and restarting your system.
 It is also vital to ensure that your printer drivers and operating system are updated.
-If you still cannot connect, go to the printer manufacturer’s website to find troubleshooting tips.
+If you still cannot connect, go to the printer manufacturer’s website to find network troubleshooting tips.

 - VPN Issues – Virtual Private Networks or VPNs offer superior internet security by hiding IP addresses and encrypting data.
 However, sometimes VPNs have trouble connecting to the service provider.
 Also, there can be a conflict in the firewall settings.
 To check for firewall conflicts, try turning off your firewall and rebooting your system.
 If the VPN connection is then successful, you will know the firewall was the problem.